Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 Bringing organized notes to your appointment makes these conversations more productive.
 The Human Health app lets you track flare frequency, intensity, and triggers over time so you can give your doctor a clearer picture of what you are experiencing.

-Stay ahead of flares by tracking triggers and patterns with Human Health app
+Stay ahead of flares by tracking triggers and patterns with the Human Health app

 Fibromyalgia flares can feel unpredictable, but tracking makes them easier to understand.
 By logging your symptoms, daily activities, and potential triggers in the Human Health app, you may begin to notice trends that aren’t obvious in the moment.